cacheflowe/ctd-creative-coding/docs/policies.md

 The CU Boulder campus is currently mask-optional.
 However, if public health conditions change and masks are again required in classrooms, students who fail to adhere to masking requirements will be asked to leave class, and students who do not leave class when asked or who refuse to comply with these requirements will be referred to Student Conduct and Conflict Resolution.
 For more information, see the policy on classroom behavior and the Student Code of Conduct.
 If you require accommodation because a disability prevents you from fulfilling these safety measures, please follow the steps in the “Accommodation for Disabilities” statement on this syllabus.

 If you feel ill and think you might have COVID-19, if you have tested positive for COVID-19, or if you are unvaccinated or partially vaccinated and have been in close contact with someone who has COVID-19, you should stay home and follow the further guidance of the [Public Health Office](contacttracing@colorado.edu).
 If you are fully vaccinated and have been in close contact with someone who has COVID-19, you do not need to stay home; rather, you should self-monitor for symptoms and follow the further guidance of the [Public Health Office](contacttracing@colorado.edu).

-### Accommodation for Disabilities

-If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
-Disability Services determines accommodations based on documented disabilities in the academic environment.
-Information on requesting accommodations is located on the [Disability Services website](https://www.colorado.edu/disabilityservices/).
-Contact Disability Services at 303-492-8671 or [dsinfo@colorado.edu](dsinfo@colorado.edu) for further assistance.
-If you have a temporary medical condition, see [Temporary Medical Conditions](http://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) on the Disability Services website.

 ### Preferred Student Names and Pronouns